 I write an article of long-form piece at least once a week and I find Apple’s Notes app does the job fine.
 It’s minimal and allows you to write—what more do you need?
 Also it syncs with my phone so I can take notes and edit things whenever I think of them.

 I’ve written before about a few other apps that I use to help with productivity, so take a look at that here.

-There’s a few websites I regularly use to gather quant and qual data, which are covered best in this article.
+There’s a few online services I regularly use to gather quant and qual data, which are covered best in this article.

 These are super useful for sharing work and data—I put all my competitor analysis and user testing reports in here so I can share with clients and get their comments.
 Of course I dabble in building dashboards in spreadsheets.
 In fact I’ve worked with start-ups who are run entirely by Google docs.

 The simplicity of Trello is hard to beat for project management and collaborating.
 Turning projects into ticketed tasks is the best way to make progress on anything that’s going to take more than a few weeks.
 I’ve also got a few Trello boards setup to be automated with Zapier, as described here.

 When it comes to sharing designs and wireframes, I find Invision is the Google docs equivalent and the ability to have contextual conversations through the comments keeps things away from messy long email threads.
 I also use it for connecting together a few designs into very lightweight prototypes.

 For mobile app prototyping, I’m a big fan of Marvel.
 It’s really simple to use and produces prototypes that feel pretty convincing on a mobile device.
 I also have it connected with Google Drive so as soon as I export new designs for screens, the prototype automatically updates (a real time-saver).